Benchmarking & Performance

 network = multinet.multi_layer_network(sparse=True)

-This reduces memory usage by 10-100x for typical networks.
+This typically reduces memory usage by 10-100x for moderately sparse graphs.

 Batch Operations